virtualdom/sfmovies/README.md

 # SF Movies
-A RESTful movies API for movies filmed in SF.
+A RESTful movies API for movies filmed in San Francisco.